 Beyond nostalgia!
 The second volume of his Swansea and Its History, entitled ‘The Riverside Town’ is due out soon.

-Refreshments will be provided by the RISW Social Committee in Swansea Museum, and the National Waterfront Museum cafe is open until 4.30pm
+In Swansea Museum refreshments will be provided by the RISW Social Committee , and the National Waterfront Museum café is open until 4.30pm